 The goal of this second project is to develop a farm that is more financially feasible to establish for the common farmer.
 The primary focus will be setting up a sprinkler package with various nozzles, basic soil moisture technology, and requesting advice from an agronomist throughout the season.

-This new technology farm will compare two irrigation pivots side-by-side; and each pivot will utilize its own irrigation well for water use.
+For the 2020 growing season, the farm will continue to compare two irrigation pivots side-by-side.
+Each pivot will utilize its own irrigation well for water use.
 One pivot is currently equipped with the standard sprinkler nozzles and will be irrigated as it has in the past.
-The second pivot will be equipped with various more efficient sprinkler nozzles such as iWobs, bubbles, or LDN’s (low drip nozzles).
+The second pivot will be equipped with various more efficient sprinkler nozzles such as I-Wobs, bubbles, and/or LDN’s (low drip nozzles).
 It will also have soil moisture probes installed in multiple locations on the field to monitor the moisture content.
 An agronomist will be monitoring the pivot with the new technology to give feedback on when to irrigate and when irrigation isn’t required.

 Ultimately, the goal is to determine that by using even a few new irrigation technologies and seeking advice from specialized individuals these extra farming steps can help save water for the future.

 Want to see current data being evaluated on the farm?
 You can log into the site and look for yourself as well!

 (Please note: This data is best displayed on Google Chrome)